-- Understanding the prevalence of trauma and adversity and their impacts on health and behavior; - Recognizing the effects of trauma and adversity on health and behavior; - Training leadership, providers, and staff on responding to patients by incorporating best practices for trauma-informed care; - Integrating knowledge about trauma and adversity into policies, procedures, practices, and treatment planning; and - Resisting re-traumatization by approaching patients who have experienced ACEs or other adversities with non-judgmental support.
+- Understanding the prevalence of trauma and adversity and their impacts on health and behavior: - Recognizing the effects of trauma and adversity on health and behavior; - Training leadership and clinical team members on responding to patients by incorporating best practices for trauma-informed care; - Integrating knowledge about trauma and adversity into policies, procedures, practices, and treatment planning; and - Avoiding re-traumatization by approaching patients who have experienced ACEs or other adversities with non-judgmental support.

-Trauma-informed healthcare must also recognize the mechanisms by which exposure to trauma and adversity lead to disease and seek to interrupt and heal these pathways.
+Trauma-informed health care must also recognize the mechanisms by which exposure to trauma and adversity lead to disease and seek to interrupt and heal these pathways.